Sudoku Solving Strategies — Complete Overview

 Hard+ Naked pairs, pointing pairs, box-line reduction

-Expert+ Hidden pairs, naked triples
+Expert+ Hidden pairs, naked triples, sometimes X-Wing

-Evil+ X-Wing, Swordfish, and beyond
+Evil+ X-Wing, Swordfish, and more advanced fish patterns

 Start solving →